AdguardTeam/KnowledgeBaseDNS/docs/general/subscription.md

 ---
-title: Available plans
+title: How to purchase, upgrade, or get a refund
 sidebar_position: 4
 ---

 ## How to purchase a plan {#purchase}

-AdGuard DNS plans can be purchased on [adguard-dns.com](https://adguard-dns.com/license.html).
+AdGuard DNS plans can be purchased on [adguard-dns.io](https://adguard-dns.io/license.html).
 You can pay with Visa, Mastercard, Apple Pay, Google Pay, PayPal, Alipay, and UnionPay.
-We also accept the following cryptocurrencies: Bitcoin, Ethereum, Litecoin, and Tether.
+We also accept the following cryptocurrencies: Ethereum, Litecoin, and Tether.
 Plans can be renewed on a monthly or annual basis.

 The Personal plan is free for [AdGuard VPN](https://adguard-vpn.com/welcome.html) paid users.